FritzJo/url-shortener/README.md

 Open http://localhost:8080/ to use the application.

 ## Roadmap
-* Actually shorten URLs...
-(I currently use MD5 hashes for shortening, which are longer in many cases)
 * Add more server options (custom port, ...)
 * Add more options for shortening
   * one-time-links